 Goal: Stewartville Public Schools strives to establish a strategic and comprehensive social studies curriculum for our students.
-We assist in building disciplinary knowledge and skills in our students, while preparing them to be responsible citizens in our community and world.
+We assist in building disciplinary knowledge and skills in our students while preparing them to be responsible citizens in our community and world.

-4th and 5th Grade: 4th and 5th grade classes use the Houghton-Mifflin curriculum.
-4th grade studies focus on the regions of the United States.
-5th grade studies focus on the early history of the U.S. including exploration and the Revolutionary War.
+4th and 5th Grade: 4th and 5th-grade classes use the Houghton-Mifflin curriculum.
+4th-grade studies focus on the regions of the United States.
+5th-grade studies focus on the early history of the U.S. including exploration and the Revolutionary War.
 Students study the earliest efforts to form a nation, a government, and a working economic system.

 8th Grade: This class focuses on global studies, with a heavy emphasis on geography.
-New Minnesota State Standards dictate that that students will study the geography of the world's regions and contemporary world history.
+New Minnesota State Standards dictate that the students will study the geography of the world's regions and contemporary world history.